TL;DR

 | Deferment Period | The waiting period from when you stop work to when the payments start. | Ranges from 4 weeks to 52 weeks.
 A longer deferment period means lower premiums.
 You should align it with any savings or employer sick pay you have. |

-Navigating these options to build the perfect policy can be complex.
-Working with an expert broker like WeCovr allows you to compare policies from all the UK's leading insurers, ensuring you get the most suitable cover with the best definition of incapacity for your profession and budget.
+Navigating these options to build a strong fit for your needs can be complex.
+Working with a specialist at WeCovr or one of our broker partners allows you to compare policies from all the UK insurer panel, ensuring you get the most suitable cover with the best definition of incapacity for your profession and budget.

 While Income Protection shields your monthly income, Critical Illness Cover (CIC) provides a different kind of support.
-It pays out a one-off, tax-free lump sum if you are diagnosed with one of a list of specific, serious conditions defined in the policy.
+It may pay out a one-off, potentially tax-efficient lump sum if you are diagnosed with one of a list of specific, serious conditions defined in the policy.

 The purpose of this lump sum is to give you financial breathing space and options at a time of immense stress.
 It’s not necessarily to replace income, but to deal with the immediate and significant costs that a serious illness can bring.